schnell18/java-bootstrap/README.md

-The purpose of this project to make people who are comfortable to use command line to jump start a Java project without typical copy-paste and ammend approach.
+The purpose of this project to make people who are comfortable to use command line to jump start a Java project without typical copy-paste and ammend approach which also tends to duplicate the error of previous project.
 The design philosophy centers on:

+- minimalism approach
 - start from scratch
 - work out-of-box
-- minimalism approach

-The generated artifacts should be complete with dependencies resolved and the programs should compile and even pass the unit test.
+The generated artifacts are complete with dependencies resolved and the programs should compile and even pass the unit test.
 Anything generated is absolutely necessary.
 User does not have to delete useless files as they bootstrap a project by copying a similar one.

 # Usage
 ## mybatis-bootstrap